Guidance on Coronavirus

 Please note that some of our routes are operated by external companies, who may enforce additional requirements.

-What new measures have been put in place in student accommodation?
+What measures are in place for students living in residential accommodation?

 In addition to our high-quality student care, we will be introducing new measures in our halls of residence from September.
 These include: